seanburke-wf/bendium/README.md

 Bendium is a Chrome extension for talking to Bender.

+## Install

+Bendium is available in the Workiva section of the Chrome Web Store.

+You'll need to get a HipChat API token.
+Log into the HipChat web interface (you can just click "Profile" within the desktop client).
+Then select "API Access" on the left and create a new token.
+It only requires the "Send Message" scope.

 You can set keyboard shortcuts for Bendium commands using the standard chrome://extensions page mechanism:
 ![creating keyboard shortcuts](/documentation/bendium_keyboard_shorcuts.png)